 When I tipped them out of their brown paper bag, at home, this walked out of their accompanying pine needles:

 Spiders for supper.
 My favourite.

-After I'd calmed down I chopped some scallions/green onions, parsley, and cubes of slab bacon I had baked last weekend, Hussar-style (long story), and sauteed that these along with about a quarter of the tomato's insides.
+After I'd calmed down I chopped some scallions/green onions, parsley, and cubes of slab bacon I had baked last weekend, Hussar-style (long story), and sautéed these along with about a quarter of the tomato's insides.
 In went the sliced chanterelles.
 Then added some basmati rice cooked in chicken stock with a squeeze of lemon and tiny bit of brown sugar.
-I stuffed all that, with chopped terrace parsley, into the empty tomato.
+I stuffed this all into the empty tomato.
 Baked for about 3/4's of an hour at 350'F adding a little red wine now and then.